ScootKit/scnx-docs/docs/custom-bot/modules/administration/welcomer.md

 ### Set up Welcome Messages {#setup-welcome-messages}

 Welcome messages get sent every time a new member joins the server.
-You add a welcome-button to these messages which allows your existing members to welcome the new user.
+You can add a welcome-button to these messages which allows your existing members to welcome the new user.
 Additionally, if [enabled](#configuration-config), the message will get deleted if the user leaves your server within seven days.